rxavier/econuy/README.md

 ### unrar libraries

-The [patool](https://github.com/wummel/patool) library is used in order to access data provided in `.rar` format.
-This library requires that you have the unrar binaries in your system, which you can get from [here](https://www.rarlab.com/rar_add.htm).
+The [patool](https://github.com/wummel/patool) package is used in order to access data provided in `.rar` format.
+This package requires that you have the `unrar` binaries in your system, which in most cases you should already have.
+You can can get them from [here](https://www.rarlab.com/rar_add.htm) if you don't.

 ### X13 ARIMA binary

-If you want to use the `decompose()` functions with ``method="x13"``  you will need to supply the X13 binary (or place it somewhere reasonable and set `x13_binary="search"`).
+If you want to use the `decompose()` methods with ``method="x13"``  you will need to supply the X13 binary (or place it somewhere reasonable and set `x13_binary="search"`).
 You can get it [from here](https://www.census.gov/srd/www/x13as/x13down_pc.html) for Windows or [from here](https://www.census.gov/srd/www/x13as/x13down_unix.html) for UNIX systems.
 For macOS you can compile it using the instructions found [here](https://github.com/christophsax/seasonal/wiki/Compiling-X-13ARIMA-SEATS-from-Source-for-OS-X) (choose the non-html version) or use my version (working under macOS Catalina) from [here](https://drive.google.com/open?id=1HxFoi57TWaBMV90NoOAbM8hWdZS9uoz_).

 ### Selenium webdrivers

 Some retrieval functions need Selenium to be configured in order to scrape data.
-These functions include a `driver` parameter in which a Selenium Webdriver can be passed, or they will attempt to configure a Chrome webdriver, even downloading the chromedriver binary if needed (which still needs a Chrome installation).
+These functions include a `driver` parameter in which a Selenium Webdriver can be passed, or they will attempt to configure a Chrome webdriver, even downloading the chromedriver binary if needed.
+This still requires an existing Chrome installation.

-### Ghostscript and Tkinter

-This project uses [Camelot](https://github.com/camelot-dev/camelot) to extract data from PDF tables, which relies on these two dependencies.
-Installation instructions for these can be found [here](https://camelot-py.readthedocs.io/en/master/user/install-deps.html).

 ----